magomimmo/modern-cljs/doc/tutorial-03.md

 ## Create the handler

 A ring handler is just a function that receives a request as an argument and produces a response.
 Both request and response are regular clojure map.
-Instead of using low-level [Ring API][4], we're going to add another very common component to our `project.clj`:
+Instead of using low-level [Ring API][4], we're going to add another very common library to our `project.clj`:
 [compojure][3].

-[Compojure][3] is a small routing library for [Ring][1] that allows web applications to be composed of small, independent parts, using a concise DSL (Domain Specific Language) to generate [Ring][1] handler.
+[Compojure][3] is a small routing library for [Ring][1] that allows web applications to be composed of small and independent parts, using a concise DSL (Domain Specific Language) to generate [Ring][1] handler.

 In this tutorial our goal is to set up an http-server able to serve static html pages (e.g. simple.html) saved in the `resources/public` directory.

 Open the file `core.clj` from `src/clj/modern_cljs` directory and change it's content as follows.

 ```clojure
 (ns modern-cljs.core